frankjoke/ioBroker.bmw/README.md

 * Adapter requires node >= v4.3.*!

 ## Changelog

+### 1.4.0
+* Update for Admin 3,0 and compact mode as well as config page

 ### 1.3.3
 * Just removed 'preserveSettings' and 'supportCustoms' not to show up in admin custom config